scktech/campusjams.github.io/index.md

 ## Milestone 2: Site Function Development

-This milestone started on April 12, 2017 and is currently ongoing.
+This milestone started on April 12, 2017 and ended on April 27, 2017..

 The goal of Milestone 2 is to implement the functions of the site.
 This includes the encryption and decryption of messages, as well as being able to find users by their name or UH username.
 The following are tasks that are expected to be completed in [Milestone 2](https://github.com/scktech/Stego/projects/2):